Staying Healthy with Kids and a Career

 Step 2: Establish the time

 Many people believe you have to spend all sorts of hard hours at the gym in order to get in shape.
 This is a myth!
 If you can carve out 20 – 30 minutes 4 to 5 days a week, your physical condition will improve more than you think.
 If that is still too big of a chunk of time for you, break it down into 10 to 15 minute segments.
 Another big key to the time element is to schedule and plan it out ahead of time.
 Make it part of your weekly routine like all of your kids activities.
 You may have to get up before the kids do in the morning to fit in.
 Another option is to get it in over your lunch break.
 Some people will go for a walk or jog right after they drop their kids off at their dance/soccer/piano practice and finish in time to pick them back up.
 You can turn the kids evening activity time into family ACTIVE time.
 If all else fails, you can do the night owl thing and do your exercise at the end of the day when everyone else is wound down for the evening.
-Remember, the key is to schedule it and make it an appointment you can’t miss.
+Remember, the key staying healthy is to schedule it and make it an appointment you can’t miss.

 Step 3: Establish your exercise and intensity level